bahlo/arne.me/README.md

 ## Development

-Run `cargo run watch` to start a dev server.
+Run `cargo run watch` to start a dev server with hot reload.
-One day I'll build hot reload.